chmbrs/WeddingUpload/README.md

 Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.
 ```
+7. Create a superuser and enter the Django admin to approve and publish the uploaded photos.

 ## Deployment to Heroku
+This project is ready to run in Heroku.

+Export the S3 credentials to Heroku variables with the CLI or the web platform.
+Ex:
+`$ heroku config:set GITHUB_USERNAME=joesmith`

     $ git init
     $ git add -A